Early Orthodontic Treatment in Newtonville, MA

 This complimentary program is designed for patients who aren’t yet ready for treatment.
 It allows us to:

-Monitor the eruption of permanent teeth
+- Monitor the eruption of permanent teeth

-Recommend early removal of baby teeth, if helpful
+- Recommend early removal of baby teeth, if helpful

-Determine the ideal timing for treatment
+- Determine the ideal timing for treatment

 We typically see patients in this program every 6 to 8 months.
 There’s no fee, and we keep your family dentist informed of any updates or recommendations.

-Health Benefits of Orthodontic Treatment
+What Are the Health Benefits of Orthodontic Treatment?

 Orthodontic care improves more than just appearance.
 Braces and aligners can also:

-Enhance bite function and chewing
+- Enhance bite function and chewing

-Make brushing and flossing easier
+- Make brushing and flossing easier

-Prevent uneven wear on teeth
+- Prevent uneven wear on teeth

-Help preserve natural teeth for life
+- Help preserve natural teeth for life

 Should We Still See Our Family Dentist?